 Additional details regarding admissions and categories of graduate admission are available in the Graduate School Catalog.
 Prospective applications are encouraged to refer to the Graduate School Catalog for any additional information they may require.

 2. Application Procedure

-To apply for admission to the Graduate School, obtain the forms indicated below and return directly to the Graduate School office.
+To apply for admission to the Environmental Dynamics Program, obtain the forms indicated below and return directly to the Environmental Dynamics Program office, 216 OZAR, University of Arkansas, Fayetteville, AR 72701.